garrandall/popular-music-data/tracks/forever-rascal-flatts.md

   start_date: '2009-04-04'
 ---

-Ooh.
+Oh.
 Hiya.
 I miss you so much
 Your light, your smile, your way and everything about us.
 Now you're gone,
 You're still here in my heart, in my tears.
 Yeah you sure left your mark.
 And we were just getting started.